ansible/ansible/docsite/latest/rst/intro_getting_started.rst

     aserver.example.org
     bserver.example.org

-This is an inventory file, which is also explained in greater depth here:  `intro_inventory`.
+This is an inventory file, which is also explained in greater depth here:  :doc:`intro_inventory`.

 We'll assume you are using SSH keys for authentication.
 Set up SSH agent to avoid retyping passwords: